kaburelabs/Covid-19-Dash/README.md

 ### Access the web app on: https://trich-coronavirus.herokuapp.com/

-# Covid19 Dashboard Web App using Python (Plotly Dash)
+# Dashboard Web App using Python(Dash Plotly) with a Prediction system
 Create your own dashboard web app with free resources using python only All tools stated here are free.